Disney's Coronado Springs Resort

 Disney's Coronado Springs Resort is a resort hotel at the Walt Disney World Resort that opened on August 1, 1997.
 The resort is located in the Animal Kingdom Resort Area.
 Its theme is American colonial Spanish and southwestern American.
 This hotel is categorized as a 'moderate' resort.
 This was Walt Disney World's first attempt at a 'moderate' resort with a convention center.
 It is the only moderate level Disney resort with suites, a cafeteria-style restaurant, a formal dinner restaurant (Maya Grill), a gift shop, an arcade, one large pool, three quiet pools, a salon, fitness center, and a dance club.
-The resort is owned and operated by Disney Parks, Experiences and Products.
+The resort is owned and operated by Disney Experiences.

 In February 2017, a large expansion was announced, with the centerpiece being a 15-story tower located near the entrance and convention center.
-Other things added are "floating gardens and a oasis which connects to the rest of the resort via a series of bridges".
+Other things added are "floating gardens and an oasis which connects to the rest of the resort via a series of bridges".

 Accommodation descriptions

 There are 1,951 rooms at Disney's Coronado Springs Resort located in four sections across the property.
 Gran Destino Tower is the main building with rooms on the 3rd through 15th floors.
 The Casitas are made up of 5 buildings that have 4 floors and are close to the Convention Center.
-The Ranchos are made of up 4 pueblo-style buildings that have 3 floors.
+The Ranchos are made up of 4 pueblo-style buildings that have 3 floors.
 The Cabanas are made up of 3 buildings that have 2 floors.
 All rooms were renovated in 2018 with new beds, a new flat screen TV, and other new furnishings.